openservicemesh/osm-docs/content/en/docs/guides/certificate_management/certificate-rotation.md

 # Root Certificate Rotation

-The mesh root certificate is a long-lived certificate that is used by OSM to issue leaf certificates to services in the mesh thereby enabling mTLS.
+The Mesh's Root certificate is a long-lived certificate that is used by OSM to issue leaf certificates to services in the mesh thereby enabling mTLS.
 This document focuses on the steps to rotate a certificate, to learn more about OSM's certificates see [Certificate Provider Options](certificates.md).

-The certificate can be rotated either through a [manual process](#manual-rotation) or with OSM v1.3 we have introduced a preview feature to help [automate rotation](#certificate-rotation-with-meshrootcertificate) using a new API called the `MeshRootCertificate`.
+The certificate can be rotated either through a [manual process](#manual-root-certificate-rotation) or with OSM v1.3 we have introduced a preview feature to help [automate rotation](#certificate-rotation-with-meshrootcertificate) and minimize downtime using a new API called the `MeshRootCertificate`.

 ### Manual Root Certificate Rotation